LanJian/follow-the-arrow/README.md

 ## How to Play

-Visit the game link with a VR capable device(your phone with Google cardboard or equivelent works!).
+Visit the game link with a VR capable device. *Your phone with Google cardboard or equivelent works!*

 Turn your head in the direction of the arrows to score points.